SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 the type of values the argument accepts.
 It defaults to the type name, but "Int32" might not be very meaningful to people who aren't programmers, so we've changed it to "Number" instead.

+You may have noticed above that the value description was also used in the error message when we provided an invalid value.

 You can also see that the [`ValidateRangeAttribute`][] doesn't just validate its condition, it also adds that condition to the description of the argument (this can be disabled either globally or on a per-validator basis if you want).
 So you don't have to worry about keeping the description and